 7. Communications to the team players and parents regarding all issues concerning the Team including the Team Bank Account.
 Copies of any such communication must be sent to the Club Office and the Club Head Coach.

-8. Entering teams in tournaments subject to Club approval.
+8. Entering teams in tournaments/festivals subject to Club approval.

 9. Ensuring that all players complete an Emergency Contact List which will be provided by the Club Office.
 The Manager will provide the Club Office with a completed list and will ensure that a copy of this list is brought to each game or practice.

-10. Ensuring that all players and coaching staff on their roster have a properly authorized Registrant Books authorized by the OSA.
-It is the responsibility of the Manager to coordinate the authorization of the OSA Registrant Book and roster through the Club Office.
-The Manager must ensure that the authorized OSA Registrant Books for all players and coaching staff are taken to each game and tournament as they may be required to present these cards to the appropriate representative.
+10. Ensuring that all players and coaching staff on their roster have a properly authorized Registrant Card authorized by the OS.
+It is the responsibility of the Manager to coordinate the authorization of the OS Registrant Card and roster through the Club Office.
+The Manager must ensure that the authorized OS Registrant Cards for all players and coaching staff are taken to each game and tournament as they may be required to present these cards to the appropriate representative.
 (This is only needed if the league/tournament/festival/exhibition game the team is participating in requires them.)

 11. Ensuring that all players and parent/guardians are aware that the By-Laws and Rules & Regulations of the Club are available on the Club’s website.